Ocean Bridge connects Canadian youth and young professionals from coast to coast to coast, empowering them to take action for ocean conservation.

 *Ocean Bridge ambassadors are eligible to receive an iPad on loan to support participation in this virtual component of the program.

 Remote Learning Journey

-Hosted between May and July, the first Learning Journey experience is a 10-day immersive Learning Journey which focuses on ocean and waterway health and delivering action projects in a remote setting.
+Hosted in April (spring cohort) or September (fall cohort), the first Learning Journey experience is an 8-day immersive Learning Journey which focuses on ocean and waterway health and delivering action projects in a remote setting.
 During this journey, Ocean Bridge ambassadors meet their peers in person for the first time to learn, explore, connect, and experience an aquatic habitat and its major conservation threats.
 By living, working, and reflecting as a team in an iconic natural setting, the ambassadors will develop social capital, respect for diversity and a heightened sense of responsibility and pride in the natural environment, themselves, and one another.
 During this trip, ambassadors will:

 - Explore nature in a way they might not have done before with an accent on one’s own environmental footprint and how it impacts water health;

 - Experience and take an active role in conservation action projects organized by staff and program alumni;

 - Listen and learn from local experts, researchers, and traditional knowledge keepers to gain new perspectives on water protection.

 The Remote Learning Journey is partially co-delivered with some local Indigenous partners who know best the area, its history and can help us better understand the complexity of interconnection and the underlying threats of our aquatic habitats.
 Our goal is that our ambassadors return home to their communities with a deepened understanding of the importance of water protection from an environmental-conservation lens as well as from a spiritual and cultural lens.